rongfengliang/castled/docs/docs/deploying-castled/deploy-local.md

 ---

 :::note
-These steps have been tested on MacOS(Intel) and Ubuntu 20.04
+These steps have been tested on MacOS(Intel) and Ubuntu 20.04.

+Make sure that docker-compose is atleast 1.27.4 or else it can have issues with `platform` config in docker compose yaml.
 :::

 ## Setting up Castled